aweiteka/dockerfile_checker/README.md

 * check if a user is created within the Dockerfile

-* check if ports got EXPOSEd
+* DONE: check if ports got EXPOSEd

 * DONE: check is USER <otherthanroot> is used